 Gobble up these funny Thanksgiving quotes

-Ah, Thanksgiving—the time of year where we get together with loved ones to enjoy a delicious meal and enjoy one another’s company.
-Needless to say, there’s bound to be plenty of laughs throughout the day.
-Whether you’re cracking Thanksgiving jokes or solving fun Thanksgiving riddles together, the humor will naturally come as you spend time together.
-Another great way to get the laughs going is by reading funny Thanksgiving quotes to one another.
+Ah, Thanksgiving—the time of year when we get together with loved ones to enjoy a delicious meal and one another’s company.
+Whether you’re cracking Thanksgiving jokes or solving fun Thanksgiving riddles together, there’s bound to be plenty of laughs.
+Another great way to get the giggles going is by reading funny Thanksgiving quotes to one another.

 These funny Thanksgiving quotes capture the humor in preparing a big meal, spending time with family, and of course, eating tasty food.
-Share them with your loved ones this year and debate which one is most relatable over dinner (these quotes make great Thanksgiving Instagram captions, too!)
+Share them with your loved ones this year and debate which is the most relatable over dinner.
+Bonus: These quotes make great Thanksgiving Instagram captions and wishes too!

-“I approximated the Black Friday experience at home by hurling myself into a wall a number of times and then ordering online.” —Kumail Nanjiani.
-Check out these unique pieces of Thanksgiving trivia to share around the table this year.
+“I approximated the Black Friday experience at home by hurling myself into a wall a number of times and then ordering online.” —Kumail Nanjiani

 “The Thanksgiving tradition is, we overeat.
 ‘Hey, how about at Thanksgiving we just eat a lot?’
 ‘But we do that every day!’
 ‘Oh.
 What if we eat a lot with people that annoy the hell out of us?'”—Jim Gaffigan.
 Don’t feel like cooking?
 You’re in luck—these restaurants are open on Thanksgiving.

 “Most turkeys taste better the day after; my mother’s tasted better the day before.”—Rita Rudner.